synopsys-sig/srm-k8s/docs/DeploymentGuide.md

 ### Upgrading to v1.26

+If you are upgrading from an earlier chart version, refer to any previous chart note(s) in addition to this one.

 This chart version switches the Tool Orchestration feature's Argo dependency from v2 to v3.

 >Note: The Helm Prep Script will handle Argo-related chart configuration adjustments.
 If you previously deployed using the script, rerun the latest script version and follow its instructions.